2363886687/Mamba-Compression-Acceleration-Efficient-papers/README.md

 They propose a method for understanding Mamba process on token-level.
 They calculate "Token-to-Token Importance" from an attention decomposition perspective intrigued by similar works in Transformer.
 The experiment is conducted in field of language models.

 ## Token reduction in ViT
+PaCa-ViT: Learning Patch-to-Cluster Attention in Vision Transformers CVPR2023

+In order to alleviate the quadratic complexity of patch-to-patch attention in ViT, they propose token clustering to substitute the traditional patch-to-patch attention mechanism with patch-to-cluster attention.
+They use Clustering via Convolution and Clustering via MLP to learn the process of clustering, with every learned cluster owns similar attribute to class tokens.
+The process is learned end-to-end.

 NOT ALL PATCHES ARE WHAT YOU NEED:  EXPEDITING VISION TRANSFORMERS VIA  TOKEN REORGANIZATIONS ICLR2022